My PC is getting too hot so what should I do?

 my pc is getting too hot so what should i do

-You have a huge problem with overheating of your laptop, have you noticed that your computer heats up more than normal?
-Does your PC restart unexpectedly, or even shut down if the temperature rises too much to prevent one or more components from burning?
+You have a huge problem with overheating of your laptop, have you noticed that your computer is heating up more than normal?
+Does your PC restart unexpectedly, or even shut down if the temperature rises too high to prevent one or more components from burning?

 In this article, I will teach you how to solve your overheating problems et easily cool your computer.